A-Jax (band)

-A-Jax (에이젝스, stylized as A-JAX) was a South Korean boy band formed by DSP Media in 2012.
+A-Jax (에이젝스, stylized in all caps) was a South Korean boy band formed by DSP Media in 2012.
 Early in their career, the group was known as DSP Boyz but then was changed to A-Jax.
 The group's final lineup was composed of five members: Hyeongkon, Yunyoung, Seungjin, Seungyeop, and Junghee.
 They made the first appearance on TV as a group on MBC Music's Making the Star – DSP Boyz on April 24, 2012.
 The group made its official debut with the single "One 4 U" in South Korea on June 1 and in Japan on August 8, 2012 with the same song.